 Specific to values and because we currently have less jobs garnering less wages, it doesn’t mean that the the value is lost.
 Value still exists in the trillions of dollars in the equity (stocks, futures, forex) and debt (bonds) markets.

-Going forward our financial innovations need to be geared around tools and methodologies to attract more people to the markets in order to consumer their share of the tangible value in the world.
-The only realistic method to ensuring that the wealth gap between the haves and the have-nots shrinks is to give everyone the opportunity to accrue: gather and collect their value.
-Further, individuals will be able to own their value and convert it to wealth in the denomination of money/currencies over time.
-Aside from the social benefits of this inevitable phenomenon, the economic benefits are: added security, buoyancy in market movements, adequate consumption of goods and services.
+Going forward our financial innovations need to be geared around tools and methodologies to attract more people to the markets in order to consume their share of the tangible value in the world.
+The only realistic method to ensuring that the wealth gap between the haves and the have-nots shrinks is to give everyone the opportunity to accrue: gather and store their value.
+Further, individuals need to be able to own their value and convert it to wealth in the denomination of a trusted currency over time.
+Economic engineers and strategists need to focus, not only on the financial benefits of having more participants in the markets, but also the social benefits: added security, buoyancy in market movements, adequate consumption of goods and services.

 Copied from my instagram

 #Capital in the #21stCentury by #ThomasPiketty is a hot book right now.
 Great!
 It’s not new news tho.
 Capital is a #methodological #Tech, that is all.
 Social constructivists will always argue that it has #runAmuck because they don’t understand technology as being #deterministic, which it (tech) is.
 Tech only comes in 3 forms: #methodology, #hardware, #software.
 Just as #Feudalism (social class) evolved into #Capitalism (economic class), a new system is emerging where we will again expand the distribution of #value.